tj2904/housing-app/README.md

 Clone the repo locally and run `npm install` in install all of the required dependencies.

+Add a `.env` file in the root of the project to connect Firebase to the App.
+Details for the contents are on [Confluence](https://castild21.atlassian.net/wiki/spaces/HA/pages/1966085/.env+file).

 `npm start` runs the app in the development mode, if it doesn't do so automatically, open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\